hewison-chris/agora-cl-docs/website/docs/devtools/net-design.md

 For interoperability we will be using SECIO for securing sessions over transports.
 These are the parameters required:

 - Key agreement: ECDH-P256
 - Cipher: AES-128.
 - Digest: SHA-256.
 - Identity: Secp256k1

 In SECIO, channel negotiation begins with a proposal phase,  where we exchange information from each peer which declares the ephemeral key generation curve, the cipher for encryption , and the hash algorithm.
 If the proposal has any of the fields set incorrectly from the specified interoperability requirements stated above, we reject the peer and disconnect with them.
 Additioanlly the local peer’s public key, which is used to generate its Peer ID, is also given in the proposal message.
 This public key is generated using the secp256k1 curve.
 After performing the key exchange, generating the shared secret and  creating the signer and HMAC signer we can initiate a secure channel with the other peer.

-##  Current Status in Prysm
+##  Current Status in Agora-cl

-Currently in Prysm we do use SECIO for securing sessions, and a Peer’s identity is generated using the Secp256k1 curve.
+Currently in Agora-cl we do use SECIO for securing sessions, and a Peer’s identity is generated using the Secp256k1 curve.
 However we haven’t enforced that the ephemeral key generation curve, cipher for encryption and hash algorithm are the ones that are required for interoperability We would need to strictly define these when peers are making their initial proposal.
 If they do not adhere to them, we reject and disconnect from those peers.

 **Protocol Negotiation**
 We must use the multistream-select specification with id [/multistream/1.0.0](https://github.com/multiformats/multistream-select/)

 This is the default multistream multiplexer framework in go-libp2p.

 **Multiplexing**

 We need to support the `/mplex/6.7.0` multiplexer, which is dynamically decided upon by libp2p at runtime.
 This is, along with the `/yamux/1.0.0` multiplexer are the defaults for the libp2p constructor.
 See defaults [here](https://github.com/libp2p/go-libp2p/blob/d87f89314c795f87f32b0c900243728f1481ddb7/defaults.go#L30).
 No changes are needed to support both of these multiplexers.

 **GossipSub Specification**
 We currently support the most basic gossip sub approach, but we need to utilize the right parameters as specified in the configuration in the networking specification.

 **Topic Mapping**

 The specification outlines specific topics we need to support and their topic names as a standard we must enforce.
-Both unaggregated and aggregated attestations **will go towards the same topic**, but we should have the ability in Prysm to process aggregated ones from the network.
+Both unaggregated and aggregated attestations **will go towards the same topic**, but we should have the ability in Agora-cl to process aggregated ones from the network.
 We need to enforce the max gossip sub message size properly when sanitizing received and sent data.

 **Req/Resp Specification**